Show All Answers

 No. The County Counsel provides legal advice to the Board of Supervisors, elected officials, and County employees for matters related to the operation and management of the County government.
 The County Counsel and other attorneys in the office cannot provide legal advice to members of the public.
 If you need a lawyer and do not have one, you can call the Lawyer Referral and Information Service, operated by the Contra Costa Bar Association, at Phone: 925-825-5700.
 For more information, go to the

-Claims for money are made by submitting a claim to the Clerk of the Board of Supervisors, located in Room 106 of the County Administration Building, 651 Pine Street, Martinez, California 94553.
+Claims for money are made by submitting a claim to the Clerk of the Board of Supervisors, located in the County Administration Building, 1025 Escobar Street, First Floor, Martinez, California 94553.
 Claim forms can be obtained from the Clerk of the Board.
 The law regarding claims against public entities is complicated and has relatively short deadlines.
 You should seek the services of an attorney for your own protection, and you should present your claim without delay.
 For more information, please go to

 All claims, summons and complaints against the County or a County department must be "served" (delivered) to the Clerk of the Board of Supervisors, the agent authorized to accept service on behalf of the County of Contra Costa.
 No departmental employee should accept service of any claim, complaint or summons on behalf of the County or County agency.
-The process server will be directed to deliver the papers to the Clerk of the Board in Room 106 of the County Administration Building.
+The process server will be directed to deliver the papers to the Clerk of the Board on the First Floor of the County Administration Building.
 This office does not accept service, unless there is a prior agreement to accept service on behalf of a client.

 No, the County Surveyor’s Office only performs surveys on County owned land, including County road and flood control channel rights-of-way.